apache/nuttx/configs/README.txt

 configs/amber
 	This is placeholder for the SoC Robotics Amber Web Server that is based on the Atmel AVR ATMega128 MCU.
-There is not much there yet.
+There is not much there yet and what is there is untested due to tool-related issues.

 configs/avr32dev1
 	This is a port of NuttX to the Atmel AVR32DEV1 board.
 That board is